google/executor.nvim/README.md

 - `ExecutorOneOff [cmd]`: runs the provided command and shows the results, but does not overwrite your stored command.
 Call this without a `cmd` to be prompted.
 This command will not be stored for future runs.

+- `ExecutorRunWithNewCommand`: will prompt for a new command, which will be saved and then immediately executed.
+Equivalent to calling `ExecutorSetCommand` followed by `ExecutorRun`.

 These options are all available via the Lua API also:

 ```lua